Cassandra Marcussen

 Anna Brandenberger, Cassandra Marcussen, Elchanan Mossel, Madhu Sudan.

-Uniformity Testing over Hypergrids with Subcube Conditioning [ARXIV].
+Uniformity Testing over Hypergrids with Subcube Conditioning [pdf].

 Xi Chen, Cassandra Marcussen.